Umogi/Brut-Force-Sudoku/README.md

 - The program clears the console before each print update (`system("cls")`), which may need modification for non-Windows systems.

 ## License
 This project is open-source.
-Feel free to modify and distribute it.
+Feel free to modify and distribute it [LICENSE](LICENSE).